ctungq/Weather/README.md

 ### Set up the project
 1. Download this project to your local drive.
-2. Open the project folder in Visual Studio Code.
+2. Open the solution folder in Visual Studio Code.

 ### How to build/run/test using Solution Explorer
 1. Install [C# Dev Kit for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csdevkit)